rileywaters/data-512-a1/README.md

 year: The recorded year

 # Other Considerations
 Data from the Pageview API excludes spiders/crawlers, while legacy API data does not.
-This is why the numbers a smaller drop off as the switch happens.
+This is why the numbers drop off as the switch happens.

 Some months with a count of 0 have been excluded from the plot.